BriceNocenti/tabxplor/cran-comments.md

-## New version 1.2.0 : first submission
+## New version 1.2.0 : second submission

-(Already submitted in the beginning of august, but it was CRAN's well deserved vacations.)
+There was a note "Package has a VignetteBuilder field but no prebuilt vignette index",

 ## Test environments